makeabilitylab/physcomp/arduino/piano.md

 ### Making the piano circuit

 To limit the use of unnecessary components, we're going to hook up our buttons with the ATmega's internal pull-up resistors.
 So, the default state will be `HIGH` for each button (and then `LOW` when pressed).
-We'll write code to support both pull-down and pull-resistor designs, however.
+We'll write code to support both pull-down and pull-resistor designs, however (ahhh, the magic of code to help manage hardware messiness!).

 This is the first time we've breadboarded so many components, so try to keep your wiring and layout clean.
-I always reserve using black wire for connections to GND and red wire for connections to Vcc.
+I always reserve using <span style="background-color:#000000; color:#FFFFFF;">**black wire**</span> for connections to GND and <span style="background-color:red; color:#FFFFFF;">**red wire**</span> for connections to Vcc.
+In fact, if you sneak back a look to any of our wiring diagrams, you should observe this convention. :)

 Note that we do **not** need to wire anything directly to Vcc here (and you can tell this at a glance with my wiring because no red wires!).

 ![Tinkercad wiring diagram showing how to hook up the buttons and piezo speaker](assets/images/ArduinoUno_SimplePiano_TinkercadWiringDiagram.png)
 You can play with this circuit and the underlying Arduino program on [Tinkercad](https://www.tinkercad.com/things/dunwYl8U0Uq-simple-piano)
 {: .fs-1 }

 Here are two images of our physical wiring.
 Click and open the images in a new tab to zoom.
 Obviously, many other functionally equivalent wirings are possible.
+We are also using a mixture of jumper wires (which you have in your kits) and [manually cut solid-core wire](https://www.sparkfun.com/products/11367)s (which you do not).
+Generally, we strive to make clean, elegant circuits—but doubly so for when we're teaching!

 | Simple Piano Wiring View 1 | Simple Piano Wiring View 2 |
 | -------------------------- | -------------------------- |